 Another island that is on almost everyone’s best resort house reefs list.
 The reef runs close to the beach around two thirds of the island.
-Snorkeling trips to nearby thilas and a sandbank are arranged with the water sports centre.
+Snorkeling trips to the nearby thilas and sandbank are arranged with the water sports centre.
 You can also take guided tours of the house reef.
 Attractions for divers include Fish Head Dive Site and Himendhoo Thila.

 Divers and snorkelers have eight channels cut through for their use.
 Diving here is first class, with world renowned thilas and channels to the north and south of the island.
 In the summer manta rays are often spotted nearby, and in winter you can take a 2 hour trip to Conrad Maldives Rangali Island to see them.

-Lily Beach house reef is very beautiful, and reef diving and snorkelling is very well organised.
+Lily Beach house reef is very beautiful, and reef diving and snorkeling is very well organised.
 There is a snorkeling path which is very clearly marked.
 Even in the shallow water of the lagoon there are plenty of fish such as, baby black tip sharks, stingrays and all sorts of young colourful fish.
 Lily Beach is ideal for families and a great way to introduce the kids to snorkeling.

 This oval island lies in the centre of some of the most thrilling dive sites in the Maldives.
 Situated between 2 channels Vilamendhoo boasts an exceptional house reef that attracts both divers and snorkelers.
-The house reef encircles the resort and is one of the largest accessible house reefs in the Maldives.
+The reef encircles the resort and is one of the largest accessible house reefs in the Maldives.

 There are 10 channels cut in for entry and exit points.
 The reef is beautifully formed with several shallow caves and overhangs.
 Owing to its location, gentle currents sweep down either side of the island attracting many fish in to the reef.
 There are more than forty dive within a sixty minute Dhoni ride.
 It is no wonder this island is on the best resort house reefs.